vyermakov/bpm-worker-spring-boot-starter/README.md

-# BPM Worker Spring Boot Starter
+ BPM Worker Spring Boot Starter

-> **Developer's Teaser:** Turn any Spring method into a Camunda or CIB Sevent worker with just one annotation!
+> **Developer's Teaser:** Turn any Spring method into a CIB Sevent worker with just one annotation!

 ```java
 @BpmWorker("process-payment")